FabioDainese/Languages_For_Web_And_Networking_Applications/Ajax/README.md

 This exercise was designed to familiarize with the Ajax and Deferred technologies.

 # Task Description
-Given [this](initial_template.html) HTML web page as a starting point, which contains an image, a text field and a submit button, you'll need to write a Javascript function that manages the authentication protocol (as human - captcha system) to the server [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php).
+Given the [*initial_template.html*](initial_template.html) web page as a starting point, which contains an image, a text field and a submit button, you'll need to write a Javascript function that manages the authentication protocol (as human - captcha system) to the server [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php).

 The server provides three different APIs for the authentication:
 1. [http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getIdentifier](http://www.dais.unive.it/~cosmo/esercitazione3/captcha.php?callback=?&getIdentifier): returns/generates a new `session ID`;